Krypton-Suite/Documentation/Documents/Development/How-to-Build.md

 # How to Build the Standard Toolkit

-If you want to build this project, there are a number of prerequisites you will need to have first before continuing.
+If you want to build the Standard Toolkit project, there are a number of prerequisites you will need to have first before continuing.

 * A supported copy of Windows 10/11
 * Microsoft Visual Studio/Build Tools 2022 or later